I Audited a Quantum Device Gateway's gRPC Interface. Here's What I Found.

 Security Engineering for Quantum Infrastructure

-We audit quantum computing platforms, build attestation layers, and submit patches upstream.
+We perform security assessments of quantum computing infrastructure, build attestation layers, and submit patches upstream.
 If you're building on quantum infrastructure, we can help you secure it.

 MB